-Supporters and other spectators should be limited at this stage to only those persons who need to attend, e.g. parents or guardians of children who require their attendance for health or safeguarding reasons.
-All spectators that are not part of a household, or extended household, are to remain socially and physically distanced from each other and from the area of play whilst attending events, including accessing and leaving the venue, use of any facilities (wearing face coverings as appropriate where facilities are indoors) and whilst watching game play.
+Supporters and other spectators should be limited at this stage to only those persons who absolutely need to attend, e.g. parents or guardians of children who require their attendance for health or safeguarding reasons.
+These spectators are to remain physically distanced from each other and from the area of play whilst attending events, including accessing and leaving the venue, use of any facilities (wearing face coverings as appropriate where facilities are indoors) and whilst watching game play.

-For sports reliant on third party owned or managed facilities adherence to these guidelines should be worked out collaboratively between club and facility.
-Facilities operators should refer to the full guidance document guidance for sports, clubs and facilities, which includes principles to prepare for a safe return to training and play, and the safe management of indoor and outdoor facilities.
+For sports reliant on third party owned or managed facilities, adherence to these guidelines should be worked out collaboratively between club and facility.
+Facility operators should refer to the full guidance in the ‘Guidance for sports, clubs and facilities’ section of this guidance, which includes principles to prepare for a safe return to training and play, and the safe management of indoor and outdoor facilities.
 Responsibility for the requirement to take preventative measures to minimise risk on regulated premises rests with the “responsible person”.
 For the purposes of the regulations, that person is the person responsible for the premises.

 Movement on site

-All venues must have entry and exit and parking arrangements to venues that ensures social distancing can be maintained and that allow for the 2m physical distancing rules to be implemented at all times.
+All venues must have entry, exit and parking arrangements that ensures physical distancing can be maintained.
 They must display the appropriate signage that complies with the Equality Act 2010, and have other appropriate measures in place for people with protected characteristics, to facilitate physical distancing at all points throughout the facility and car park, and will:

 - implement traffic flow systems where possible and appropriate.